davidpfister/benchmark.f/README.md

 [![Benchmark Screen Shot][product-screenshot]](./images/screenshot.png)

 Fortran is the fastest language on earth, so they say.
 But can we prove it? <br><br>
-And despite its legendary calculation speed when it comes to crunching numbers, Fortran is no exception when it comes to writing code: it is also very possible to write terribly slow pieces of code.
+And despite its legendary speed when it comes to crunching numbers, Fortran is no exception when it comes to writing code: it's also very possible to write terribly slow pieces of code.
 This is where benchmarking different implementations of the same function can help developing better and faster algorithms.

-This project aims at providing an easy interface to benchmark functions and subroutines while taking care of warming up the machine, collecting system information, computing statistics and reporting the results.
+This project aims at providing an easy interface to benchmark functions and subroutines while taking care of warming up the machine, collecting system information, computing statistics and reporting results.

 * [![fpm][fpm]][fpm-url]
 * [![ifort][ifort]][ifort-url]